-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at BandSquare, a Parisian start-up providing a platform for artists to manage their fanbase.

 We needed a technical shift to change the dynamics.

 BandSquare is a general purpose marketing platform helping artists and big organisations to manage and extract data from their audiences and fanbases.
 The platform uses campaigns, social network data, smaller tailored websites and polls to provide a audience platform that can pull and push data.
 An example use case is fanbases requesting that artists visit certain cities.

 Once data has been collected it is then amalgamated to provide a unified view of an audience.

 Val: We used to be an Angular.js SPA (Single Page Application) backed by Node.js and MongoDb.